Meguazy/MASL/README.md

 ## How to use
 Python 3.8 or above is a requirement.

-In order to setup this project on your machine, you first have to configure and install Repast4Py on your machine.
+In order to setup this project on your machine, you first have to configure and install Repast4Py.
 This can be easily done by following this [Repast4Py installation guide](https://repast.github.io/repast4py.site/guide/user_guide.html#_getting_started).
 Then, you can just install all of the python3 dependencies by running the command
 ```
 pip install -r requirements.txt